Do Italian Citizens Need a Visa for Vietnam?

 It is crucial that applicants meet all documents nedeed to obtain a Vietnam visa online before applying for the eVisa.
 After that, obtaining the Vietnam visa for Italian citizens is a simple process that only takes a few minutes to complete.

 There is a list of minimum visa requirements below which must be met by travelers regarding passport details and documents.
-Applicants will also need to provide detailed information about their medical history and any vaccines they may have received.

 Additionally, the Vietnam eVisa online application requires that travelers inform the authorities of the address of their accommodation, for example, a hotel or rented accommodation where they will be staying, and the dates of travel.

 The Vietnam visa requirements for Italian citizens are as follows:

 - Apply at least 7 days before the date of arrival in Vietnam

 - A scan of the bio-data page that includes a photo